 In celebration of #IWD2022, and irrespective of whatever box you tick, here are a few ways in which you can support your own career advancement.

 Understand people’s perceptions

 It’s one thing to expect to be treated based upon your ability, rather than what you look like.
 It’s another for us to genuinely experience this at work.

 However, each of us are guilty of making judgements based upon our first impressions.
 These can both help or hinder you.
 For example, how you dress can affect how people determine your credibility.
 Likewise, your age, sex, race or physical disabilities can all work against you as traditional ideas of what leadership looks like works against you.

 Have a good idea of what people are basing their judgements on, and you’ll know what you’re up against – and what preconceptions you need to overcome.

 Ask (and when asked, say yes)

 Women have been shown to ask for less, and are less likely to put their hands up when good things are on offer.

-It’s something to do with needing to be ‘perfect’ before you feel you deserve that promotion or development opportunity.
-Ask, and say yes more often.
+Maybe it’s ‘imposter syndrome‘, or the feeling you need to remain ‘humble’ that makes you feel like you don’t deserve that promotion or development opportunity.
+But ask (and say yes) more often.
 You’ll figure out the rest as you start doing it.

 Trust us, you’ve got this.